kimwalisch/primesieve/README.md

 kilobytes.

 ### Requirements
-primesieve is written in C++03, it compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
+primesieve is written in C++03 and includes C bindings for all of its functions so that it can easily be used in languages other than C++. primesieve compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
 The parallelization is implemented using OpenMP 2.0 or later.

 ### Build instructions
 Download the latest release tarball from